wizelineacademy/2022Q2GO-Bootcamp/README.md

   - EOF
   - Valid items completed

+> Important: In this deliverable all the requirements must be included.
+You will have 2 more days to make final changes and improve your project based on the feedback provided by your mentor, so you can submit your final project on Wednesday June 8th

+## Final Deliverable (due Wednesday June 8th, 2:00PM)
 > Important: this is the final deliverable, so all the requirements must be included.
-We will give you feedback on October 18th.
-You will have 2 days more to apply changes.
-On October 20th, we will stop receiving changes at 11:00 am.

 ## Submitting the deliverables